 Figure 3.
 Schematic of the simulated geometries in ACTIS.
 For clarity the pump tube (T) and connectors (C) are omitted in the presentations here.
 A: A schematic of three different initial plug shapes at the entrance of the separation capillary.
-Different concentration distributions inside the capillary (left) and longitudinal concentration profiles (result of integration across the capillary, middle) are obtained by changing parameters k_1 and k_2 (right) in the Heaviside function.
-B: A schematic showing three steps in the injection of the mixture into the separation capillary and its propagation inside the capillary.
+Different concentration distributions inside the capillary (left) and longitudinal concentration profiles (result of integration across the capillary, middle) are obtained by changing parameters k_1 and k_2 (right) in the Heaviside function (see text for details).
+B: A schematic showing two key steps in ACTIS: the slow injection of the mixture into the separation capillary and its fast propagation inside the capillary; a transition period required to ramp-up the flow rate connects the two stages.
 The sample plug is injected from the injection loop into the separation capillary for a time period of t{inj} at a flow rate of Q{inj} .
 Immediately after completing the injection, the volumetric flow rate is set to Q{TIS} and the plug is further propagated through the separation capillary.
 The time interval required to reach the propagation flow rate Q{TIS} is t{ramp} .